Quick start

 Remove underlined links

-Underlined links are accessibility requirements since a color differentiation from other text isn’t a reliable option, especially for those links inside the common paragraph content.
+Underlined links are considered accessibility requirements, as color differentiation from other text isn’t a reliable option, especially for those links within common paragraph content.

 For example, footer links may be placed in paragraphs instead of the navigation block.
 Just add the aforementioned class to the block and the underlined text decoration for links will be removed.